 For removing toxins from the outside in, you can mix activated charcoal powder with water to form a paste, and then apply that to your skin.
-I find it easier to just use the same charcoal bar soap that I get from Lemongrass Spa on my body because there’s no reason it can only be used on the face.
+I find it easier to just use the same Activated Charcoal Tea Tree Soap on my body because there’s no reason it can only be used on the face.

 Since activated charcoal flushes toxins out of the body that would otherwise damage our organs, it serves to prevent cellular damage that leads to premature aging.

 To use activated charcoal, you can take charcoal capsules after eating non-organic foods or heavy meals, or after known contact with toxins, as suggested by Dr. Axe.
 Just make sure to contact your healthcare provider before doing so.

 Gas & Bloating

 According to the Journal of Gastroenterology, activated charcoal is also helpful for relieving gas or bloating.
 This is because it can bind the gas-causing byproducts in food that cause gas and bloating.

 It’s important that you talk to your doctor or a health practitioner to discuss dosing, but it is typically suggested to take it before eating food that would normally cause gas or bloating, as opposed to waiting until after you already have symptoms.